An hour of Patriotism : Flag Retreat Ceremony at Hussainiwala Border, Firozpur

 The state Punjab, also known as the land of five rivers is bordered by Pakistani Province of Punjab on the west.
 And to demarcate the Indo – Pakistan regions there is Line of Control and three main borders in Punjab.
 These are Wagah Border (near Amritsar); Hussainiwala border (near Firozpur) and Sulemanki border (near Fazilka).

-Out of all these three, Hussainiwala border is just an hour’s journey from my hometown (35 Kms from Faridkot and 110 km from Ludhiana).
-We had planned several times earlier to see the flag retreat ceremony but failed.
+Out of all these three, the Hussainiwala border is just an hour’s journey from my hometown (35 Kms from Faridkot and 110 km from Ludhiana).
+We had planned several times earlier to see the flag retreat ceremony at Hussainiwala but always failed.
 Finally, it was this time to get immersed in the electrifying atmosphere of patriotism.
-The time to see; the lines of demarcation created by humans on map, land as well as in minds; the stomping and posing by BSF (Border Security Forces) Jawans of India and Rangers of Pakistan.
+The time to see; the lines of demarcation created by humans on map, land as well as in minds; the stomping and posing by BSF (Border Security Forces) Jawans of India and the Rangers of Pakistan.

 About Hussainiwala Border, Firozpur

-Little History about Hussainiwala Border
+Hussainiwala Border History

 The Firozpur Border used to be the trade route for import of Kandahari Angoor (dehydrated grapes) and other fruits from Pakistan and Afghanistan, till 1970.
 Since then the border roads are closed and only evening flag retreat ceremonies take place here.